MAMMUT 2021 RESPONSIBILITY REPORT

 About Mammut Sports Group AG

 Founded in 1862, Mammut is a Swiss outdoor company that provides high-quality products and unique brand experiences for fans of mountain sports around the world.
-This leading international premium brand has stood for safety and pioneering innovation for 160 years.
+This leading international premium brand has stood for safety and pioneering innovation for over 160 years.
 Mammut products combine functionality and performance with contemporary design.
 With its combination of hardware, shoes and clothing, Mammut is one of the most complete suppliers in the outdoor market.
-Mammut Sports Group AG operates in around 40 countries and employs around 800 people.
+Mammut Sports Group AG operates in around 40 countries and employs around 850 people.

 Contact